vignetteapp/vignette/README.md

 ## License

-holotrack is Copyright &copy; 2020 Ayane Satomi and the holotrack Authors, licensed under MIT.
+holotrack is Copyright &copy; 2020 Ayane Satomi and the holotrack Authors, licensed under GNU Affero General Public License 3.0.
 For the full license text please see the [LICENSE](./LICENSE) file in this repository.

 ## Commercial Use

-While holotrack is covered by MIT, commercial usage on a corporate setting is prohibited.
+Commercial usage on a corporate setting is prohibited.
 Please get in touch with us if you want to use holotrack for your company.